zaydzuhri/flame/README.md

 ```
 After this, your model will be in the 🤗 format, ready to be shared or deployed.
 You can then easily publish your model using the `huggingface_hub` for wider accessibility.

-> [!NOTE]
-> We have done this conversion automatically in the training script since our latest updates.

 ### Continual training